uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 The ``rtcIntersect4``, ``rtcIntersect8`` and ``rtcIntersect16``
 functions may change the ray packet size and ray order when calling back into intersect filter functions or user geometry callbacks.
-Under some conditions the application can assume packets to stay intakt, which can determined by querying the ``RTC_DEVICE_PROPERTY_NATIVE_RAY4_SUPPORTED``, ``RTC_DEVICE_PROPERTY_NATIVE_RAY8_SUPPORTED``,
+Under some conditions the application can assume packets to stay intact, which can determined by querying the ``RTC_DEVICE_PROPERTY_NATIVE_RAY4_SUPPORTED``, ``RTC_DEVICE_PROPERTY_NATIVE_RAY8_SUPPORTED``,